MAXPIL0T/cs326-project-maxpilot/docs/milestone-1.md

 ## Application Idea

 - When making my own websites I have often need to insert formated text that has been written in an application such as word or google docs, but it is tedious to convert these into HTML manually.
-My application allows the user to upload a TXT, DOCX, RTF, MD, or a ODT document.
-The site will then generate the appropriate html based on the uploaded file which the user can view or download.

     - For example, the following markdown:
         ```md